Ameytillu/slm-fineweb-mini/README.md

 - **Perplexity (↓)** – Indicates how “surprised” the model is by unseen text.
 - **Accuracy (↑)** – Measures next-token correctness (approximation only).

-**Current results** reflect that the model has learned meaningful token-level dependencies but lacks deep contextual fluency due to limited data and epochs — perfect for educational and research demonstration.
+**Current results** reflect that the model has learned meaningful token-level dependencies but lacks deep contextual fluency due to limited data and epochs.

 ---